-From autonomous vehicles to smart cities, we live in a hyper-connected world.
-A degree in Computer Engineering from CSU will allow you to have an impact well beyond your computer screen.
-As devices and systems become “smarter” and more connected through the Internet of Things (IoT), computer engineers hold the key to understanding, advancing, and protecting the security of next generation technologies.
+From self-driving cars to smart cities, we live in a hyper-connected world.
+As the smart thinkers behind today’s smart devices and systems, computer engineers hold the key to understanding, advancing, and protecting the security of next generation technologies.

-• Electric Power and Energy Systems
+• Embedded and IoT Systems

-• Lasers and Photonics
+• Networks and Data

 Career Opportunities